Single-crystal growth, structural characterization, and physical properties of a decorated square-kagome antiferromagnet KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Abstract

 \section{Abstract}

-The square-kagome lattice, composed of two-dimensional corner-sharing triangles, provides a novel platform for studying frustrated magnetism.
+The square-kagome lattice antiferromagnet, composed of two-dimensional corner-sharing triangles, provides a prominent platform for studying frustrated magnetism.
 However, material realizations of the square-kagome lattice remain scarce.
-Here, we report the single-crystal growth, structural characterization, magnetic and electric properties of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl, a nabokoite-type compound featuring a distorted and decorated square-kagome lattice.
-Weak anomalies near 4 K are observed in both magnetization and specific heat, indicating the onset of a magnetic transition.
-The formation of a long-range antiferromagnetic state below 4.5 K is further confirmed by $^{35}$Cl nuclear magnetic resonance (NMR) measurements.
+Here, we report the single-crystal growth, structural characterization, magnetic and electric properties of KCu$_7$TeO$_4$(SO$_4$)$_5$Cl, a nabokoite compound featuring a distorted and decorated square-kagome lattice.
+Weak anomalies at temperature near 4~K are observed in both the magnetization and the specific heat data, indicating the onset of a magnetic transition.
+The observation of the $^{35}$Cl NMR line splits below 4.5~K further confirms the formation of the long-range-order antiferromagnetism.
 Magnetic susceptibility data reveal nearly isotropic Curie–Weiss temperatures ($\sim-145$ K) and $g$-factors ($\sim2.4$) for both in-plane and out-of-plane magnetic fields.
 Moreover, we observe two successive ferroelectric transitions at $T_\mathrm{FE1}\sim30$ K and $T_\mathrm{FE2}\sim27$ K, driven by inversion-symmetry breaking, most likely associated with distortions in the Cu2O$_4$Cl$_1$ pyramids and the adjacent SO$_4$ tetrahedra.
 These results suggest that a three-dimensional model incorporating interlayer couplings via decorating sites is essential for capturing the magnetic and electric behaviors in KCu$_7$TeO$_4$(SO$_4$)$_5$Cl.